Track, manage and discuss lived experiences to contribute to a smarter, more connected understanding of rare disease.

 Easily log symptoms, treatments, appointments, and key milestones.

-Our AI engine organizes your entries into easy-to-read notes — for you, your care team, and future planning.
+Our AI engine organises your entries into easy-to-read notes for you, your care team, and future planning.

 Watch how RareJourney helps families and clinicians navigate the complexities of rare diseases with our AI-powered companion app.